PramitSaha/PramitSaha.github.io/about.md

 Hello, thanks for visiting my webpage.

 My name is Pramit and I am currently a DPhil (PhD) student in the Department of Engineering Science at [University of Oxford](https://eng.ox.ac.uk/).
 I am fortunate to be supervised by [Prof. Alison Noble](https://en.wikipedia.org/wiki/Alison_Noble).
+I am working at the intersection of **medical image analysis/computer vision**, and **deep learning** -- with a special focus on solving challenges in Federated Learning, Semi-supervised and Self-supervised Learning, Multimodal Learning, Domain adaptation, and Class-imbalanced Learning.
+My DPhil is funded by the [VisualAI project](https://www.robots.ox.ac.uk/~vgg/projects/visualai/).

 I received my Masters (MASc) in Electrical and Computer Engineering from the University of British Columbia (UBC), Vancouver, Canada, where I was a graduate research assistant in the Human Communication Technologies Laboratory (HCT Lab), supervised by Prof. Sidney Fels.
 I was awarded the prestigious Young Scientist Award by MICCAI Society for my work on deep learning-based silent speech interfaces.